jameskaupert/homelab/README.md

 # homelab
+Kubernetes homelab running k3s on a Raspberry Pi.
+My tinkering playground for exploring Kubernetes and running apps that improve my life.

 ## DevPods Devcontainer Setup
 I manage updates from within a devcontainer based on [devpod.sh](https://devpod.sh).
 Example setup below assumes you want to use something like Neovim from the CLI.